-- Add oxytocin 5 units to 1 L of Ringer-Lactate. - Start infusion at a rate of 25 mL/hour (≈2 mU/minute or 6 drops/minute using a 15 drops/mL set). - Increase the infusion rate by increasing by 50 mL/hour every 30 minutes 50, 100, 150, 200 mL/hour until 3-4 strong contractions (>40 seconds) are achieved. - Do not increase the infusion rate once strong contractions are achieved. - If the infusion rate reaches 200 mL/hour and strong contractions are not achieved, increase the dose by starting an infusion of 10 units in 1 litre at 150 mL/hour, increasing to 200 mL/hour if necessary. - Do not increase the infusion rate beyond 200 mL/hour of oxytocin 10 units/L. - Oxytocin may be given with intact membranes if amniotomy is difficult, contraindicated, or needs to be delayed.
+- Add oxytocin 5 units to 1 L of Ringer-Lactate. - Start infusion at a rate of 25 mL/hour (≈2 mU/minute or 6 drops/minute using a 15 drops/mL set). - Increase the infusion rate by increasing by 50 mL/hour every 30 minutes 50, 100, 150, 200 mL/hour - until 3-4 strong contractions (>40 seconds) are achieved. - Do not increase the infusion rate once strong contractions are achieved. - If the infusion rate reaches 200 mL/hour and strong contractions are not achieved, increase the dose by starting an infusion of 10 units in 1 litre at 150 mL/hour, increasing to 200 mL/hour if necessary. - Do not increase the infusion rate beyond 200 mL/hour of oxytocin 10 units/L. - Oxytocin may be given with intact membranes if amniotomy is difficult, contraindicated, or needs to be delayed. - Continue with two hourly assessments: if progress in cervical dilatation is still less than one cm/hour, - Perform caesarean delivery.